nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 ## Results and Benchmarks

-The project successfully processes and analyzes this data with the following performance metrics:

-- Optimized Delta Lake tables with partitioning by year and month
-- Query performance improvements:
-  - 10-50x faster queries compared to raw CSV data
-  - Efficient filtering on partitioned columns
-  - Optimized joins with reference data

 ### 🕒 Data Pipeline Execution Times (Yellow Taxi)

 The following execution times were measured for processing the Yellow Taxi dataset (the largest dataset with 1.37B records) through the medallion architecture: